 Bonds are subject to interest rate, credit, liquidity, call and market risks, to varying degrees.
 Generally, all other factors being equal, bond prices are inversely related to interest-rate changes and rate increases can cause price declines.
 High yield bonds involve increased credit and liquidity risk than higher rated bonds and are considered speculative in terms of the issuer’s ability to pay interest and repay principal on a timely basis.
 The use of derivatives involves risks different from, or possibly greater than, the risks associated with investing directly in the underlying assets.
 Derivatives can be highly volatile, illiquid, and difficult to value and there is the risk that changes in the value of a derivative held by the portfolio will not correlate with the underlying instruments or the portfolio’s other investments.

 Insight Investment advisory services in North America are provided through two different investment advisers registered with the Securities and Exchange Commission (SEC), using the brand Insight Investment: Insight North America LLC (INA) and Insight Investment International Limited (IIIL).
 The North American investment advisers are associated with other global investment managers that also (individually and collectively) use the corporate brand Insight Investment and may be referred to as “Insight” or “Insight Investment.”
-The sub-adviser for the BNY Mellon Insight Core Plus Fund is IIIL, an affiliate of The Dreyfus Corporation.
+The sub-adviser for BNY Mellon Insight Core Plus Fund is IIIL, an affiliate of BNY Mellon Investment Adviser, Inc.

 This material has been distributed for informational purposes only.
 Views expressed are those of the advisor stated and do not reflect views of other managers or the firm overall.
 Views are current as of the date of this publication and subject to change.
 Forecasts, estimates and certain information contained herein are based upon proprietary research and should not be considered as investment advice or a recommendation of any particular security, strategy or investment product.
 Information contained herein has been obtained from sources believed to be reliable, but not guaranteed.
 Please consult a legal, tax or investment advisor in order to determine whether an investment product or service is appropriate for a particular situation.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission.
-The Dreyfus Corporation, Insight Investment and MBSC Securities Corporation are companies of BNY Mellon. © 2019 MBSC Securities Corporation, distributor, 240 Greenwich Street, 9th Floor, New York, NY 10286.
+BNY Mellon Investment Adviser, Inc., Insight Investment and BNY Mellon Securities Corporation are subsidiaries of BNY Mellon.